Reflective-Net: Learning from Explanations: Reflective Networks

 \subsection{Base Architecture}

+The overall goal is to compute explanations for an input to a trained classifier.
+There are design decisions to be made about the level of abstraction for the explanations, such as whether they should be based on pixels or higher-level concepts.
+For example, should the answer to the question ``Why is this a car?" be based on low-level details like the presence of certain pixels or on more semantically meaningful features like the presence of two visible tires and a red fender and front door?
+Another design decision is about which decisions (classes) the explanations should be based on, such as only the predicted class or all possible classes.

+Once the explanations have been computed, they and the explained sample are used as input for the same (or a different) classifier.
+An important question is how to incorporate the explanations into the classifier.
+In the following sections, we will provide details about the base architecture and discuss these design decisions.

 \emph{Non-reflective classifier:} We assume the existence of a trained classifier $C_O$ using an arbitrary architecture.
-For conceptual simplicity, we assume a VGG-style convolutional neural network, i.e. see Table \ref{tab:arch} as well as the network in Figure \ref{fig:arch} without green-colored layers.
+We evaluate the performance of two specific types of architectures, ResNet and VGG.
+For illustration, we will use a VGG-style convolutional neural network as an example, which can be seen in Table \ref{tab:arch} and Figure \ref{fig:arch} without the orange-colored layers.
 For this classifier $C_O$, explanations are computed.